 The next option in the Behavior menu is Behavior Flow, which provides a more visual option to see how traffic moves through the site.
 From left to right, this screen shows start pages and draws lines to the next column, showing thicker waves for higher volumes of traffic and making it easy to see the broader trends in user movement.

 Both reports can also be filtered to show you only specific portions of your traffic.
 For example, if you want to compare how users who arrive at the site organically from search compare with those who visited because of a specific paid campaign, you could filter the report and review the page data to look for trends or similarities.

 Finally, you can step back entirely and look at some of your traffic trends using the same filters.
 On the Audience tab, you’ll find some overarching stat lines – some are straightforward totals for figures like users, sessions and pageviews, while others provide more usable insights.
 Average session duration tells you how long people spend on site in a typical visit, while bounce rate running high can show that people are finding you but not for the right reasons.

 Understanding and reviewing your analytics isn’t reading the tea leaves – it’s using the data at your fingertips to act smartly.
 Knowing what is working well allows you to invest in those channels, boosting your performance and your bottom line.
 Determining what isn’t helps you trim the fat from campaigns that aren’t giving you a great return or identify ways and places you need to improve in your marketing or your website.

 Working with a partner like JFG, you’ll find that we love to use data.
 It tells a story – but only if you know how to read it.
-Thankfully, we’re pretty fluent in the language of data, and can help understand your story – and rewrite it to have a happier ending.
+Thankfully, our digital marketers are pretty fluent in the language of data, and can help understand your story – and rewrite it to have a happier ending.
 Let’s chat – give us a call, connect with us on Facebook or send us an email and talk about what you want to achieve and how we can help you get there.